-The surface cover for the project area is a mixture of grass pasture, trees, and impervious areas (driveway, building, walkways, etc.).
+The surface cover for the project area is grass, woods and an impervious driveway/buildings.
 The curve numbers utilized in the modeling were assigned based on cover type and HSG soil classification.

 The design storms used for the pre-development versus post-development comparison were the 1, 10, and 100-year, 24-hour duration, SCS Type II events.
 The rainfall amounts for these storms are 1.90, 3.35, and 5.30 inches, respectively.